ashlikatt/Fire2Old/README.md

 Fire is designed to provide conviences not currently present on DiamondFire, such as:
 1. Type checking
 2. Function parameters (+ Scoped variables)
-3. Booleans, Arrays, and Structs
+3. Booleans, Arrays, Structs, and Enums.
 4. Nicer selection handling and manipulation
 5. Native events for plot initialization, startup, and tick.
 6. Module / Library support